ajhall/polloi/README.md

 polloi
 ======

-A clean and simple questionnaire app designed for Android 4.0+.
+A clean and simple questionnaire app for Android 4.0+.